worldofmarcus/project-portfolio-5/README.md

 # **User Experience (UX)**

 ## Wireframes
 The wireframes for the site were created in the software [Balsamiq](https://balsamiq.com).
 The wireframes have been created for desktop, tablet and mobile devices.
 The text content wasn't finalized during the wireframe process.
-It's worth mentioning that there are visual differences compared to the wireframes, the reason being design choices that was made during the creation process.
+It's also worth mentioning that there are some visual differences in the deployed version compared to the original wireframes, the reason being design choices that was made during the creation process.

 <details><summary><b>Wireframes</b></summary>